Madhuri Chattopadhyay: Family

+Her father is Shibnath Bandyopadhyay, her husband is Arun Kumar Chattopadhyay, and her daughter is Rupa Chattopadhyay.

 Early life

 According to the accounts of Shankarlal Bhattacharya, Madhuri was born in a nursing home in Park Street, and was raised in her maternal uncle's house in Balaram Bose Ghat Road in North Kolkata in her early years.
-Her father Sri Shibnath Bandyopadhyay was a famous Kirtaniya (Kirtan Singer), and the main inspiration behind her.
-Since her early years Madhuri was trained in Hindusthani Classical Music under eminent artists such as Singer Uma De, Ustad Keramatullah Khan and Pandit Harihar Shuklaji.
+Her father Sri Shibnath Bandyopadhyay was a famous Kirtaniya (Kirtan Singer), and her main inspiration.
+Since her early years Madhuri was trained in Hindusthani Classical Music under eminent artists such as singer Uma De, Ustad Keramatullah Khan and Pandit Harihar Shuklaji.
 Apart from her father, she was trained in Kirtan from eminent singer Sri Rathin Ghosh.

-Career as a Singer
+Singer

 Madhuri appeared in the audition in All India Radio in 1955 and started her career as a singer at the age of fourteen.
 In 1959 she was offered to publish her first record from Megaphone as Puja album.
 Music for the two songs were composed by Nachiketa Ghosh.
 "Oli omon kore noy" and "Tomay amay prothom dekha", these two songs became legends on their first appearance and created a permanent place in the romantic psyche of Bengalis.
 In the first disk her name was mentioned as Madhuri Bandyopadhyay.

-Madhuri Chattopadhyay was introduced to Salil Chowdhury by Sri Kamal Ghosh, owner of Megaphone Records. in 1960 Madhuri published her Puja Album with two songs composed by Salil Chowdhury, "Nijere haraye khuNji" and "Ebar amar somoy holo jabar".
+Madhuri was introduced to Salil Chowdhury by Sri Kamal Ghosh, owner of Megaphone Records. in 1961 Madhuri published her Puja Album with two songs composed by Salil Chowdhury, "Nijere haraye khuNji" and "Ebar amar somoy holo jabar".
+In the same year she married Sri Arun Kumar Chattopadhyay.

 Madhuri sang a few songs of Salil Chowdhury.
-Salilda while composing "Oi je sobuj bono bithika" that spans two and a half octave, used glimpses of Beethoven's 6th symphony (Pastorale) in the interlude, that blended with Madhuri's voice.
+Salilda while composing "Oi je sobuj bono bithika" that spans two and a half octaves, used glimpses of Beethoven's 6th symphony (Pastorale) in the interlude, that blended with Madhuri's voice.

-For many years she resided at the Dover Lane Reserve Bank Quarters, and was closely associated with the local cultural activities.

 Playback singer in Bengali movies

 Maestro Rathin Ghosh was Guru of Madhuri Chattopadhyay and under his music direction Madhuri appeared as playback singer in the Bengali movie "Moha Teertha Kalighat" in 1964.
 It was a chorus song sang along with Nilima Bandopadhyay, Binay Adhikary and Manas Mukhopadhyay.
 In the same year she sang in Bengali movie "Radhakrishna".
 In 1965 she sang in "Rup Sanatan" a kirtan.
 Manabendra Mukhopadhyay gave her a break in the movie "Uttor Purush" in 1966.
-The song "ekbar broje chalo Brajeswar" became immense popular.
-Other Movies where she lent her voice were "Shachimar Sonsar" (1971), "Swarnaa Mahal" (1982), "Tania" (1987) etc.
+The song, "ekbar broje chalo Brajeswar", became immense popular.
+Other movies where she lent her voice were "Shachimar Sonsar" (1971), "Swarnaa Mahal" (1982), "Tania" (1987) etc.

-Events, Memoirs
+Events and memoirs

 Pratima Bandopadhyay presented Sundar Narayan Bandyopadhyay Smriti Sandhya on 13 July 2010, at 6 pm at Vidya Mandir hall.
 Madhuri Chattopadhyay was felicitated on that occasion for her lifetime achievement.
 In spite of her unmatched talent and her outstanding renditions, Madhuri Chattopadhyay kept herself away from the spotlight of media and publicity.